sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^51]: "Kavi, LL, p.
 134"

 Halbfass[^52].However, Halbfass does not seem to be aware of this early reference totheYSBHV by Kavi.[^53]Kavi refers to a commentary on the *Śabarabhāṣya* ascribed to Śaṅkarācārya and called *Bhāṣsyapradīpa*.He also mentions that in one of the colophons of this work the scribe concluded by stating that it is a work of PayyürBhagavatpāda[^54].Kavi further goes to the extent of saying that this Śaṅkara could havebeen the author of the many *Jayamaṅgalas (JM).[^55]*At least one JM has been noticedby Halbfass as mentioning Śaṅkarabhagavat as its author in the colophon[^56].There isanother work, the *Bhaṭṭikāvyavyākhyā*, also called JM which is attributed toŚaṅkarapūjyapādayati.E.Easwaran Nampoothiry (Nampoothiry) wonders whetherthis is the same Śaṅkarapūjyapāda mentioned in the *Svaditaṃkaraṇī* (SVA) ofRṣiputraparameśvara[^57].
-Going back to the YSBHV, Kavi even thinks that the acceptance of *sphoṭa* by the VK is in keeping with Parameśvara's commentary on verses712-17 from the SV of [Kumārila.](#) The reader can consult the notes for more detailson this topic.Kavi further quotes the colophon from the *Nyāyakaṇikā* (NK) commented on by Parameśvara which mentions him to be the *śiṣya* of Śrīmacchankarapūjyapāda.[^46] itiśrīmadṛṣigaurīnandanaśrīmadbhavadāsapitṛvya śrīmacchańkarapūjyapādaśiṣyaparmeśvarakṛtausvaditaṅkaraṇyām tṛtīyaḥ ślokaḥ.
+Going back to the YSBHV, Kavi even thinks that the acceptance of *sphoṭa* by the VK is in keeping with Parameśvara's commentary on verses712-17 from the SV of Kumārila.[^1256] The reader can consult the notes for more detailson this topic.Kavi further quotes the colophon from the *Nyāyakaṇikā* (NK) commented on by Parameśvara which mentions him to be the *śiṣya* of Śrīmacchankarapūjyapāda.[^46] itiśrīmadṛṣigaurīnandanaśrīmadbhavadāsapitṛvya śrīmacchańkarapūjyapādaśiṣyaparmeśvarakṛtausvaditaṅkaraṇyām tṛtīyaḥ ślokaḥ.
 (2). . . kāyavāṅmanasām samyak prahvībhāvena śaṅkareanyathākhyātibhāve' pi sa vyākhyātum samudyataḥ.
 (3) Parameśvara mentions his guru as Pūjyaśańkara in his Sumanoramaṇī as well. ...kartāsyāḥ parameśvaro nataśirāḥ pūjye gurau śaṅkare.
 Cf. K.K.
 Raja, The Contribution of Kerala to Sanskrit Literature (CKSL), p.
 92, n.
 90.")

-[^46]: "(1

 [^52]: "Halbfass, op. cit., pp. 231, n.
 16, 238, n.
 88."